vivekmaru36/RFID_CMS/README.md

 1) added functionality for rfid to be unique for both the db note : student--> numercirfid and teacher --> rfidno
 2) Logout Done by deleting the cookie in dashboard.js/handleItemClick and server.js/logout
 3) Login done with logout deleting the token from cookies
+4) fetch done but still displays only based on token from cookie fname

 # changes :